davidbz/golang-template/.github/instructions/golang/architecture.md

 }
 ```

+### Don't Panic!
+Don’t use panic for normal error handling.
+Use error and multiple return values.
+panic should be reserved for truly exceptional cases, or conditions that should be impossible.
+Things like: reaching the end of an infinite loop, or attempting to divide by zero.

+When deciding “Should I return an error, or panic?” you should almost always prefer returning an error.

 ### Context Usage Guidelines

 Context should only carry request-scoped primitive data and must never be stored in structs.
 Every context must have a trace ID for observability.